- Difficulty: Easy/Medium

 Trailhead coordinates: 53.050849°, -119.214408°

-Insert coordinates into a GPS or Google Maps search bar.
+Insert the above coordinates into a GPS or Google Maps search bar.